capnajax/ideal-password/README.md

 ### v1.3.1

-* Added accented characters sers for Roman, Greek, and Cyrillic
+* Added accented characters sets for Roman, Greek, and Cyrillic
 * Hanzi classes cancel, so mixing common and less-common Chinese characters will not result in a higher score than using only less-common characters